 Russell Wilson quickly rose to stardom, becoming one of the most popular NFL players in the United States.
 With that influx of popularity came a wave of endorsement deals which have helped pad his bank account.

-Per Forbes, Wilson is linked with some major brands including Nike, Bose, Amazon, Mercedes-Benz, Microsoft and more.
+Per Forbes, Wilson is linked with some major brands including Nike, Bose, Amazon, Mercedes-Benz, Microsoft, Alaska Airlines and more.
 In addition to his lofty endorsement deals, Wilson also started a fashion line called Good Man Brand.

 Russell Wilson Personal Life